Compliance

 This principle applies for contractors entering resident's properties.
 If a contractor employed by the landlord sees a defect during authorised work, the landlord is deemed to know - even if the contractor doesn't report it.
 This is rooted in agency law and supported by cases like Stone & Rolls and Liverpool City Council v Irwin.

-If the contractor is expressly or impliedly authorised to inspect or or maintain the property, their knowledge of defects is imputed to the landlord.
+If the contractor is expressly or impliedly authorised to inspect or maintain the property, their knowledge of defects is imputed to the landlord.
 A good example of this is structural issues and safety hazards.

 Under common law and the Defective Premises Act 1972, contractors must perform work in a "workmanlike or professional manner" and ensure the dwelling is fit for habitation.
 Courts have implied a duty to warn of obvious defects or risks, especially where safety is involved.